-Only motors with nameplates marked for use on inverter (variable frequency) power, and labeled for the control of t operate the motor properly can cause this maximum surface temperature to be exceeded T-Code) stated on the nameplate.
-The motor is cause the marked surface temperature to be exceeded If applied in a Division 1 or 2 / Zone 1 or 2 may cause ignition of hazardous materials or 2 and Zone 21 or : erials.
+Only motors with nameplates marked for use on inverter (variable frequency) power, and labeled for the control of t specific hazardous areas may be used in those hazardous areas on inverter power. designed to operate at or below the maximum surface temperature (or T-Code) sta operate the motor properly can cause this maximum surface temperature to be exceeded T-Code) stated on the nameplate.
+The motor is cause the marked surface temperature to be exceeded If applied in a Division 1 or 2 / Zone 1 or 2 may cause ignition of hazardous materials or 2 and Zone 21 or a erials.
 Operating the 22 environment, this excessive temperature motor at any of the following conditions can